 - Insolvency and Restructuring – “Able to distil his advice into easily digestible packages for the client.”

 - Banking & Finance – “Technically excellent, thorough and hardworking, he is a key member of the team.”

 - Commercial Litigation – “Exceptional, modest and spot on; his elevation to silk was wholly deserved.”

 Chambers Global 2015

 "Andreas Gledhill QC at Blackstone Chambers is a 'ferociously bright' lawyer ...
 Peers describe his advocacy skills as 'legendary'".

 Andreas joined Blackstone Chambers in June 2010, having previously practised (for 17 years) from 3-4 South Square, Gray’s Inn.

-Andreas has extensive experience of appearing before a range of courts and tribunals, including the Privy Council, the Court of Appeal, the Chancery Division, the Companies Court, the Commercial Court, tax tribunals, and international arbitrations.
+Andreas has extensive experience of appearing (as the lead advocate) before a range of courts and tribunals, including the Supreme Court, Privy Council, Court of Appeal, Commercial Court, Chancery Division, Companies Court, tax tribunals, and international arbitrations.